 Real GDP is collected from Statistics Sweden and seasonally adjusted using Tramo/Seats.
 The output gap is obtained using a Hodrick-Prescott filter with $\lambda = 10,000$.
-The effective real exchange rate is constructed using TCW-weights and taken from IFS, as is the three months nominal interest rate.
+The effective real exchange rate is taken from the International Monetary Fund's International Financial Statistics, as is the three months nominal interest rate.
 The latter is deflated using seasonally adjusted (Tramo/Seats) realized inflation calculated as the percentage change of total CPI, also from Statistics Sweden.
-The government deficit is collected from OECD's Main Economic Indicators.
-As discussed, we end up using an estimated measure of the structural budget deficit.
+The government deficit is collected from OECD's Main Economic Indicators and converted to fraction of GDP by dividing with nominal GDP, also from OECD's Main Economic Indicators.
+As described in footnote 8, we use an estimated measure of the structural budget deficit in the VAR due to non-linear effects of the output gap on the fiscal balance during deep recessions in particular.
 Data on foreign real GDP (OECD 16 minus Belgium due to lack of data) are also taken from OECD's Main Economic Indicators and weighted together to a single series using the same TCW weights as for the effective real exchange rate.
 The foreign output gap is then constructed using a Hodrick-Prescott filter with $\lambda = 10,000$.

-5. Results
+5 Results